albertodebortoli/GoldRaccoon/README.md

 ## Why another Raccoon?

-First, because the humanity needs for it.
+First, because the humanity needs it.

 This project started on 29/06/2013 for the Objective-C Hackathon (http://objectivechackathon.appspot.com/).

 [GoldRaccoon](https://github.com/albertodebortoli/GoldRaccoon) aims to be an evolution of [BlackRaccoon](https://github.com/lloydsargent/BlackRaccoon) (which is an evolution of [WhiteRaccoon](https://github.com/valentinradu/WhiteRaccoon)), maybe the best (or at least one of the few) third-party component out there for handling FTP operations on iOS.

-I forked the public repo of BlackRaccooon in May 2013 and added some improvements that have been merge into master to BlackRaccoon.
+I forked the public repo of BlackRaccooon in May 2013 and added some improvements that have been merged into master to BlackRaccoon.
 Even though BlackRaccoon does what it says, I prefer to clean it a little and use a different and more extensible code structure.

 Most of the code is therefore written by [Valentin Radu](https://github.com/valentinradu) and [Lloyd Sargent](https://github.com/lloydsargent), the main extensions I ([Alberto De Bortoli](https://github.com/albertodebortoli)) added are: